jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 You issue your commands in a shell; it's your command line interface and you have various options for it.
 To reach your shell you should login into the system in the text mode or run one of the various *Terminal Emulators* in your GUI.
 Some samples are `gnome-terminal`, `konsole`, `xterm`, etc.

 After running the Terminal Emulator or logging into the text mode, you are in the shell and you can issue commands.
-Although `bash` (GNU Bourne Again shell) is the most common one, you might use `zsh`, `dash`, `ksh`, `csh` and others.
+Although `bash` (GNU Bourne Again shell) is the most common one, you might use `zsh`, `dash`, `ksh`, `csh`, and others.

 You can check where your general `sh` command links to via